hoangduytran/blender-manual/manual/compositing/types/transform/map_uv.rst

    :align: right
    :alt: Map UV node.

-With this node objects can be "re-textured" after they have been rendered.
+Map a texture using UV coordinates, to apply a texture to objects in compositing.

-To apply a texture to individual enumerated objects the :doc:`ID Mask Node </compositing/types/mask/id_mask>` could be used.
+May be used in combination with ::doc:`Cryptomatte Node </compositing/types/mask/cryptomatte>'` to apply the texture only to specific objects.

 Inputs